The Advantage of Being Kind to Others

 Yet, when we were to look at how important an act of kindness can help someone in need, we realize how it can empower both ourselves and others.

-Helping the disabled person who is struggling to gather items out of their reach can change the course of their day.
-By giving a hungry person something to eat or helping a homeless person find shelter can change their outlook on life.
+Helping disabled person who is struggling to gather items out of their reach can change the course of their day.
+Giving a hungry person something to eat or helping a homeless person find shelter can change their outlook on life.
 Helping an elderly neighbor carry in groceries, mow their yard, or just check on them occasionally, can help them feel less lonely.
 If you say thank you, please, and hello to others who are serving you, you brighten their day.

-If you perform even the smallest act of kindness, you have the potential to change the course of a persons life, even if only for a short period of time.
+If you perform even the smallest act of kindness, you have the potential to change the course of a person’s life, even if only for a short period of time.

 But kindness not only affects the one you are performing it for.
 It has positive physiological effects on you as well.

 · When you are kind to someone, your body gets a surge in serotonin, feel-good endorphins, and oxytocin, all hormones that promote a natural high.

 · These hormones reduce pain and lower bread pressure, helping you feel relaxed and loved.

 · The person you are kind to will experience this surge in hormones too.
 And anyone who witnesses the act of kindness will feel the same feel-good effects.